adlnet/xAPI-Spec/xAPI.md

 track learning records.

 An LRS will support all of the endpoints described in this section.
-It's also possible for a tool which is not an LRS to choose to follow thbe LRS requirements of one or more of the endpoints and methods described in this section.
+It's also possible for a tool which is not an LRS to choose to follow the LRS requirements of one or more of the endpoints and methods described in this section.
 For example a tool might implement POST Statements for the purposes of receiving incoming Statements forwarded by an LRS.
 Such a system is not considered to be an LRS or 'partial LRS'; it is simply not an LRS.